Src65/PSD-analysis-/README.md

 # Particle-Size-Distribution

-**Libraries needed:** Pandas, Numpy, glob, matplotlib.pyplot, and from scipy import stats.
+**Libraries needed:** Pandas, Numpy, glob, matplotlib.pyplot, scipy, and from scipy import stats.

 Download "[raw particle data](https://github.com/mlmldata2017/Particle-Size-Distribution/blob/master/Raw_particle_data.zip)" file.
 Make this a sub directory from jupyter directory.
 This file contains contains a number of .xls files.
 Where ever you save this file make that directory "path" in python notebook cell # 2.